Bradford Willys Steering Wheel Puller

 The serrated top of the shaft didn't seem that rusty, but I guess after five decades it had gotten used to having that wheel pressed on there.

 | The new wheel slipped on as smooth as silk.
-Soon I'll be ready for snowplowing with no black hands.
+Soon I was ready for snowplowing with no black hands.

 |

 If you need to pull your steering wheel for whatever reason, there's no excuse for waiting, now that the Bradford Willys puller is available.
 I think the improved puller with the thicker top bar is a robust tool that is capable of handling this job as many times as you need it to.
-You can find the tool for sale at Jeep shows and on eBay, or you can contact Bradford Willys LLC at cobra66@epix.net.
+You can find the tool for sale at Jeep shows and through Kaiser Willys, or you can contact Bradford Willys LLC at cobra66@epix.net.
 Price is $80.00, with free delivery in the U.S.

 Thanks to Terry Fairchild for his help and for a great tool. -- Derek Redmond